ADVERTISEMENT

 InitialsMeaning/Affiliation

-AAONMSAncient Arabic Order or Nobles and the Mystic Shrine (Masonic)
+AAONMSAncient Arabic Order of the Nobles of the Mystic Shrine (Masonic)

 AASRAncient and Accepted Scottish Rite (Masonic)